 The Autoinflammatory Alliance declared August to be Autoinflammatory Awareness Month in 2015.
-This is the month that the Autoinflammatory Alliance and patients with any of the autoinflammatory/periodic fever syndromes, such as PFAPA, CRMO, CAPS, HIDS, FMF, TRAPS, SURFS, and others, can work together to fundraise for research and education and bring more awareness to these very rare diseases.
+This is the month that autoinflammatory organizations and patients with any of the autoinflammatory/periodic fever syndromes, such as PFAPA, CRMO, CAPS, HIDS, FMF, TRAPS, USAID, and others around the world can work together to fundraise for research and education and bring more awareness to these very rare diseases.

 Why August?
 August is generally the hottest month for many regions in the Northern Hemisphere.
 So it seems a perfect month to raise awareness about these syndromes that cause intense systemic inflammation and for many very high fevers that may rival the high temperatures in your area.

 Disease awareness months lead to an increase in patients getting a proper diagnosis and treatment, help raise funds for research, and offer support and community for patients.
-We want Autoinflammatory Awareness Month to be all of these things, but we need your help.
+We want International Autoinflammatory Awareness Month to be all of these things, but we need your help.
 Keep reading to learn what you can do.

 What Can You Do?